2024–25 Australian region cyclone season: Tropical Low 07U

-Tropical Low 08U (Dikeledi)

-Dikeledi formed south of Java, Indonesia as a tropical low on 30 December 2024, traversing the southern Indian Ocean before entering the South-West Indian Ocean basin on 4 January.

 Tropical Cyclone 09U

 On 8 January, the BoM reported that Tropical Low 09U had formed to the south of Christmas Island, within an environment of warm sea surface temperatures and moderate easterly shear.
 As it moved southwestward, it began to organize as wind shear decreased, with persistent convection to the south of its centre.
 By 10 January, an ASCAT pass showed the low had developed gale-force winds extending halfway to its centre, prompting the BoM to upgrade 09U to a category 1 tropical cyclone; operationally, it was not named, with gale-force winds estimated only at its southwest quadrant.
 At the same time, the JTWC issued a TCFA on the system, noting deep convection building over its centre.
 However, increasing northwesterly shear and a dry air intrusion caused the system to rapidly weaken below tropical cyclone status, leading to the BoM issuing its final advisory and the JTWC cancelling its TCFA late on the same day.
 The remnants of the system continued westwards, being last noted on 13 January.